Cyber-Wolfe/Alphabet_Soup_Neural_Network/README.md

 ## Summary

 The overall results were a 73% accruacy after fitting the model with different layers, neurons, acivation functions, epochs and data.
 The machine learning model probably would have done better if I had a more concrete grasp on the implementation of said models.
 Maybe a random-forest model would be better to use or a regression for classification.
-Ussing either of those could prove far better because they are made for segementing groups away better.
+Using either of those could prove far better because they are made for segementing groups more effectively.